Sandruski/htn-planner/README.md

 4. In the `Active Plan` tab, see the tasks of the active plan resulting from the decomposition.

+A plan is a sequence of primitive tasks, which consist of an identifier and a list of arguments.

 ![main_active_plan](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_active_plan.png)
 *Main active plan*